Car Insurance for Bad Drivers with a Bad Driving Record

 Car insurance can be a major problem for people who have a bad driving record with it being prohibitively expensive for many people.
 These drivers may have their current insurance provider cancel their policy, worry about having their license suspended, and struggle to make high repayments.

-These factors mean that people with bad driving records have a strong interest in saving on their current insurance while working to improve their driving record.
+These factors mean that people with bad driving records have a strong interest in saving on their current auto insurance while working to improve their driving records.

 What Makes A Person A Bad Driver

 The term high-risk, or bad driver, are not legal terms with insurance companies using a variety of formulas to determine what makes a person a bad driver.
 In general, a person is considered a bad driver if they have been involved in two at-fault accidents in the past ten years, or if they have more than three driving citations.

 People who have received a conviction for something such as impaired driving will generally be considered high-risk drivers.
 A person’s driving record isn’t the only factor that may label a person as a high-risk driver.
 People can be considered as a high-risk driver due to their age, gender, occupation, and level of education.

 Usually, a combination of factors goes towards being considered a high-risk driver.
 For example, a young male who works long hours may be considered a bad driver if they have two driving citations while a retiree may not be considered a high-risk driver even if they have the same number of citations.